-This year make your month of October truly red by combining our China Revolutionary Red Base tour and our North Korea Party Foundation Day Tour into one neat proletarian smorgasbord!
+This year make your month of October truly red by combining our North Korea Party Foundation Day Tour with our China Revolutionary Red Base tour into one neat proletarian smorgasbord!

 First, come join us as we take part in all sorts of celebrations happening in Pyongyang for Party Foundation Day holiday including a mass dance, fireworks and any other surprises that are announced during the festivities!

 During our tour in Pyongyang we’ll be seeing all the must see sights of the capital such as the Mausoleum where both Kim Il Sung and Kim Jong Il lie in state, we’ll make our way up to the top of the Juche tower, ride the deep and mysterious Pyongyang Metro, visit the Korean War Museum and much much more.

 We’ll also head down to Kaesong city.
 This city is 8km away from the DMZ that separates North and South Korea.
 We’ll then make our way to Panmumjom (the DMZ site) where we’ll meet our own local Korean People’s Army officer for a detailed tour and history of the site.

 On our way back after exploring the DMZ we’ll head to the port city of Nampo and its therapeutic hot spa resort on the west coast.
 We’ll stop on our way to explore Mt.
 Kuwol, a scenic mountain range close to the border of South Korea, as well as a co-op farm, a glass factory and the famous West Sea Barrage.